Omikhleia/JSBON/README.md

 JSBON (*JavaScript Binary Object Notation*) is **not** BJSON (*Binary JSON*) and does not necessarily serve the same purpose.
-If you are looking for binary JSON encoders/decoders, there are several proposals for BJSON (notably *Universal Binary JSON* at http://ubjson.org/) which may better fit your needs -- See however section "Comparisons" further below.
+If you are looking for binary JSON encoders/decoders, there are several proposals for BJSON (notably *Universal Binary JSON* at http://ubjson.org/) which may better fit your needs -- See however section "Comparisons" further below for discussion.

 ## Purpose